Present Value Calculator

 • Future Value is the amount of money to be received in the future.

-• Number of Periods is the number of years or compounding periods until the future value is received.
+• Number of Periods is the number of years until the future value is received.

-💡 The concept of present value is key to understanding the real cost of future obligations.
-For specific legal or financial contexts, our Present Value of Future Damages Calculator applies this principle to long-term liabilities.
+💡 The concept of present value is key to understanding future obligations.
+Our Present Value of Future Damages Calculator applies this principle to long-term liabilities.

 Discounting a Future Sum: A Worked Example

-Imagine an individual expects to receive $100,000 in exactly five years from today (June 24, 2025).
-They want to know its present value, assuming an 8% annual rate of return.
+They want to know its present value assuming an 8% annual rate of return.

-💡 To understand how an investment grows over time, you might also find our Compound Annual Growth Rate (CAGR) Calculator useful for evaluating past performance or future projections.
+💡 To understand how investments grow over time, our Compound Annual Growth Rate (CAGR) Calculator is useful for evaluating past performance or future projections.

 Valuing Future Cash Flows in Investment Analysis